-Fort Lauderdale Dialectical Behavior Therapy
+Fort Lauderdale Dialectical Behavior Therapy or DBT

 Dialectical Behavioral Therapy (DBT) is a form of Cognitive Behavior Therapy that focuses on the development of skills to help individuals to live in the moment, cope healthily with stress, regulate emotions, and improve relationships with others.
 DBT has been found effective in treating a number of issues including anxiety, depression, bipolar disorder, substance use issues, self harm, and personality disorders.
 DBT can help individuals to identify self defeating thoughts, manage intense emotions, and build skills to live their most meaningful life.